andreashlarsen/ML-SAScombine/README.md

 version beta0.17

 ML-SAScombine applies maximum likelihood (ML) to combine multiple small-angle scattering (SAS) datasets into a consensus dataset
-The input could be, e.g., data measured on different instruments on the same sample or SAXS and WAXS data (Trewhella, Vachette, Larsen 2024, in prep)
+The input could be, e.g., data measured on different instruments, or SAXS and WAXS data (Trewhella, Vachette, Larsen 2024, in prep)

 ## Download
 ML-SAScombine is a python3 program, so you need to install python3